Money Back Guarantee +info

 Alguicida para piscina

-The some is a chemical for swimming pools used to prevent and control algae growth.
+The algaecide is a pool chemical used to prevent and control algae growth.

-Algae can make the pool water become Green, cloudy and slippery, in addition to being a health risk and hindering the maintenance of the pool.
-The use of some helps keep the water clear and safe to swim.
+Algae can cause pool water to become green, cloudy and slippery, in addition to being a health risk and making pool maintenance difficult.
+Using algaecide helps keep the water clear and safe for swimming.

-1. Read the instructions of the somewhat manufacturer to determine the correct dose according to the size of your pool.
+1. Read the algaecide manufacturer's instructions to determine the correct dosage for the size of your pool.

-2. Make sure the Filtration system being working properly.
+2. Make sure the filtration system is working appropriately.

-3. If it is the first time you use a little sake or if there are a lot of algae, make a shock treatment following the manufacturer's instructions.
+3. If it is the first time you use algaecide or if there is a large amount of algae, carry out a shock treatment following the manufacturer's instructions.

-4. Add the sake in a container with water and distribute on the pool equally in the recommended doses.
+4. Add the algaecide to a container with water and distribute it evenly over the pool in the recommended doses.

-5. Apply a weekly maintenance dose or according to the manufacturer's recommendations to prevent algae growth.
+5. Apply a maintenance dose weekly or as recommended by the manufacturer to prevent algae growth.

-6. After adding the sake, Analyze the pool water and regulates the pH level as necessary.
+6. After adding the algaecide, analyzes pool water and regulates the pH level as needed.

-7. Keep the filtration system in operation for at least 24 hours after applying the sake to ensure good distribution and product effectiveness.
+7. Keep the filtration system running for at least 24 hours after applying the algaecide to ensure good distribution and product effectiveness.

-8. Do not mix Lease with other chemicals, such as chlorine or clarifiers, unless specifically indicated in the instructions.
+8. Don't mix algaecide with other chemicals, such as chlorine or clarifiers, unless specifically indicated in the instructions.

-9. Keep the sake in a cool and dry place, out of reach of children and pets.
+9. Store the algaecide in a cool, dry place, out of the reach of children and pets.

-A good use of the some will help you maintain a clean, clear and safe pool for all!
+Good use of algaecide will help you keep a pool clean, clear and safe for everyone!

 Types of pool algae

-Before applying your sake, it is essential that you know what you face identifying the type of algae of the pool, since each one fights in a form and there are algae that can quickly regret, becoming a persistent problem.
+Before applying your algaecide, it is essential that you know what you are facing by identifying the type of algae in the pool, since each one is combated in a different way and there are algae that can resprout quickly, becoming a persistent problem.

 Types of algae in swimming pools:

-• Green algae: known as chlorophytes, are cyanobacteria that obtain their green chlorophyll color.
-This type of algae is reproduced rapidly, especially when chlorine levels in the pool are insufficient.
+• Green algae: known as chlorophytes, they are cyanobacteria that obtain their green color from chlorophyll.
+This type of algae reproduces quickly, especially when chlorine levels in the pool are insufficient.

-Identification: The pool can go from being a little cloudy to an olive green color in a single day due to the rapid multiplication of these algae.
+Identification: The pool can go from slightly cloudy to olive green in a single day due to the rapid multiplication of these algae.

-• Yellow algae, also called mustard algae, these usually resemble pollen or lumpy sand.
+• Yellow algae, also called mustard algae, often look like pollen or clumpy sand.

 Identification: They accumulate in the corners and at the bottom of the pool, forming visible yellow deposits.

-• Black algae.
-Although they are not true algae, these are cyanobacteria that appear as black points on rough pool surfaces.
+• black algae.
+Although not true algae, these are cyanobacteria that appear as black dots on rough pool surfaces.

-Identification: These algae are highly resistant to chlorine due to their deep roots on the walls of the pool, which makes them difficult to eliminate.
+Identification: These algae are highly resistant to chlorine due to their deep roots in the walls of the pool, making them difficult to remove.

-• Baba Rosa: It is not an algae, but a bacterium that accumulates around the pool components.
+• Pink Slime: It is not an algae, but a bacteria that accumulates around the components of the pool.

-Identification: It appears as a pink mud and must be treated quickly to avoid swimming in a bacteria contaminated environment.
+Identification: Appears as a pink sludge and should be treated quickly to avoid swimming in an environment contaminated by bacteria.

-How much and when to throw in the pool
+How much and when to put algaecide in the pool

-The amount of some which you need depends on the type of some, its format and the size of your pool.
-Generally, the instructions will indicate the exact amount, but then we give you some general guidelines!
+The amount of algaecide What you need depends on the type of algaecide, its format and the size of your pool.
+The instructions will usually tell you the exact amount, but here are some general guidelines!

-Regarding When to throw slope, initially, if there is a visible problem of algae (green or cloudy water), perform a shock treatment.
-Then applies the some Once a week To prevent algae growth.
-In addition, before and after periods of intense use you can use it too.
+Regarding when to use algaecideInitially, if there is a visible algae problem (green or cloudy water), perform a shock treatment.
+Then apply the algaecide once a week to prevent algae growth.
+Additionally, before and after periods of intense use you can also use it.

-Proper pool maintenance is essential to guarantee a safe and pleasant swimming space.
-A crucial part of this maintenance is the prevention and control of algae, that can make the pool a unhealthy and attractive environment.
+Proper pool maintenance is essential to ensure a safe and enjoyable swimming space.
+A crucial part of this maintenance is the prevention and control of algae, which can make the pool an unhealthy and attractive environment.

-To deal with this problem, there are sudden, and there are different types available in the market, each with their own characteristics, advantages and disadvantages.
-The most common are copper -based some and the quaternary some and then detail more about them:
+To deal with this problem, algaecides are used, and there are different types available on the market, each with its own characteristics, advantages and disadvantages.
+The most common are copper-based algaecides and quaternary algaecides and below we detail more about them:

-• Copper -based some: These some somewhat effective to eliminate algae already present and act in a powerful way against several yellow algae.
-A disadvantage is that the precise amount should be used to avoid blue spots on the pool surfaces.
+• Copper-based algaecides: These algaecides are effective in eliminating algae already present and act powerfully against various yellow algae.
+A disadvantage is that the precise amount must be used to avoid blue stains on pool surfaces.

-• Quaternary some: Quaternary schools are a safer option than copper -based some spots on the pool.
-They are effective to prevent algae growth and, if used in the appropriate amounts, do not generate foam in the water.
+• Quaternary algaecides: Quaternary algaecides are a safer option than copper-based algaecides as they do not cause stains in the pool.
+They are effective in preventing algae growth and, if used in proper amounts, do not cause foam in the water.

-Antialgas for salt swimming pools and polyester/liner pools must be agicidated without copper.
+Anti-algae for salt pools and polyester/liner pools must be copper-free agicides.

-These are formulated to prevent the formation and development of algae in swimming pools with polyester or liner linings and in those that use systems of saline chlorination.
-Its composition includes tensioning compounds that provide a high Bactericidal, algicidal and fungicide.
-It is advisable to apply the product preferably at sunset and when there are no bathers in the water.
+These are formulated to prevent the formation and development of algae in pools with polyester liners or liners and in those that use irrigation systems. salt chlorination.
+Its composition includes surfactant compounds that provide a high bactericidal, algaecide and fungicide power.
+It is advisable to apply the product preferably at dusk and when there are no bathers in the water.

-In addition, other functions must be clarifying water thanks to its flocculant capacity and avoiding the appearance of calcareous inlays.
-It must contribute to maintaining electrodes in good condition, improving the chlorine generation process and extending the useful life of the saline chlorinator.
-Ideally, the formulation is non -sparkling, which avoids foam formation.
+In addition, other of its functions must be to clarify the water thanks to its flocculating capacity and prevent the appearance of limescale.
+It should help keep the electrodes in good condition, improve the chlorine generation process and extend the useful life of the salt chlorinator.
+Ideally, the formulation should be non-foaming, which prevents foaming.

 Previous Next